openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func addAfter(node: LinkedListNode<T>, element: T): LinkedListNode<T>
 ```

-Function: Inserts an element after the specified node in the linked list and returns the node of this element.
+Function: Inserts an element after the specified node in the linked list and returns the node of that element.

 Parameters: